 Want Your Kid To Inherit $500 Million In 30 Years?
 Simple!
 Join The 100+ Women Who've Been Impregnanted By Tech Billionaire Pavel Durov

-By on June 20, 2025 in ArticlesEntertainment
+By on December 31, 2025 in ArticlesEntertainment

 But if you want to just sit back (actually, lie down) and earn generational wealth (literally!), without having to buy crypto, get naked, stream endlessly on Twitch, build and maintain an Instagram following, or take pictures of your feet… a new path has emerged!

 In a revelation that stunned both the tech world and the public, Telegram founder and CEO Pavel Durov has announced that he plans to leave his entire multi-billion-dollar fortune to his children.
 Now, on the surface, a billionaire leaving his wealth to his children isn't all that stunning.
 But with Pavel, there's a twist.
 He doesn't just have one or two kids.
 He doesn't have three or four.
 Pavel has fathered OVER 100 children in the last 15 years.
-106 to be precise.
 And no, he is not the world's most impressive lothario.
 He has fathered the majority of the children through sperm donations.
 So if you're a woman of childbearing age, this may be your shot at the big time!
 Pun intended!

 (Photo by Sameer AL-DOUMY / AFP)

-106 Children… And Counting
+100 Children… And Counting

 No Access for 30 Years

-As of now, Durov claims to have fathered 106 children—six through relationships, and the rest through anonymous sperm donations over a 15-year period.
 If his $14 billion fortune were divided equally among those 106 heirs today, each child would stand to receive roughly $132 million.

 But here's where it gets interesting: under Durov's will, the children won't receive a cent for 30 years.
 If his fortune grows at a modest average annual rate of 5%—roughly the long-term historical average for conservative investments—his net worth could be $60.5 billion by 2055.
 In that case, each child would eventually inherit around $570 million.
 Or, if by then there are 200 half-siblings, each would get $285 million.